How to Write Nursing Notes (20+ Nursing Note Examples)

 A nursing note is a medical or health record that is made by a nurse that shows accurate documentation of nursing assessments, changes in patient’s conditions, care provided, and related information to support the clinical team to deliver excellent care.

 Keeping a detailed and accurate note is essential for having efficient communication between the medical staff and nurses.
-The nursing note serves as a proof of record between the medical staff and nurses to show the progress achieved in a patient and guide whoever takes off after the previous working staff of a day.
-Apart from record purposes, the legal team uses the note or chart in case of any lawsuit or malpractice to show what was last noticed in the patient and what was the last action taken to treat him or her.
+This serves as a proof of record between the medical staff and nurses to show the progress achieved in a patient and guide whoever takes off after the previous working staff of a day.
+Apart from record purposes, the legal team uses it or chart in case of any lawsuit or malpractice to show what was last noticed in the patient and what was the last action taken to treat him or her.

 13